KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/elemental-gauge-theory.md

   * 4U: 16.8s duration, decays at 1 unit per 4.2s \(16.8/4\)
     * 4U has the highest duration, but also highest unit decay rate.

-### Transformative Reactions \(excluding Electro-charged, Crystallise, and Swirl\)
+### Transformative Reactions \(excluding Electro-Charged, Crystallise, and Swirl\)

 * When you apply an Elemental trigger, it subtracts the corresponding number of Elemental units from the enemy’s existing gauge.
 * For example, Kaeya E \(2U\) is casted onto a hilichurl.
 Then, it is hit by a Fischl Charged Shot \(1U\).
   * Fischl’s Charged Shot is a 1U Electro Skill so it will subtract 1 unit from the existing Cryo gauge.
 1 unit of Cryo will remain.
 * Triggers will remove a certain number of units from the existing gauge.
 If the amount being subtracted is greater than the original amount, THE REACTION WILL STILL OCCUR.
 Afterwards, the status bar is cleared after the reaction.
-* Please note that triggers will not add any aura/gauge of their own \(Electro-charged is an exception\).
+* Please note that triggers will not add any aura/gauge of their own \(Electro-Charged is an exception\).
 Triggers will only remove units from existing gauges.
 * Remember that gauges also have a natural decay rate

 ### Why is decay rate significant?